Epaltechs/weather-metrics-app/README.md

 # Weather-Metrics-App

-This metrics weather application uses an open weather API to display weather updates of different capital cities in the continent of Africa
+This metrics weather application uses the weather updates fetched from [Open Weather API](https://openweathermap.org/api) to display weather updates of different capital cities in the continent of Africa.

-The weather updates is fetched from [Open Weather API](https://openweathermap.org/api).

 ## DEMO
 <img src="./src/assets/demo-gif.gif" alt="app-demo"/>